bjssacademy/advanced-tdd/chapter04/chapter04.md

 ### Using a dipstick (test-only) method

-In a car engine that uses oil (remember those, Tesla fans?) it's important to keep your oil level up inside the engine.
+In a car engine that uses oil (remember those, Tesla fans?) it's important to keep your oil level topped-up inside the engine.
 The oil is not part of the observable behaviour of the engine - which consists of foot down, speed out.
 But without the oil, the engine will stop working.

 As such, a test-only feature is added so we can check the oil level, but not do anything else with it.
 We add a dipstick.
 Literally a stick dipped into the oil reservoir that you can read a level off.
 The design of the dipstick makes it hard to gain any real access to the engine, such that you could change how the engine worked.

-Here's what it looks like for our test:
+Here's what a dipstick method looks like for our test:

 ```golang
 func TestPlacesShip(t *testing.T) {